-VAWA defines domestic violence to include felony or misdemeanor crimes of violence committed by any of the following:

-- A current or former spouse or intimate partner of the victim - A person with whom the victim shares a child in common - A person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner - A person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies - Any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction

-VAWA defines dating violence as violence committed by a person (1) who is or has been in a social relationship of a romantic or intimate nature with the victim AND (2) where the existence of such a relationship shall be determined based on a consideration of the following factors:
+Domestic violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+The term "spouse or intimate partner of the victim" includes a person who is or has been in a social relationship of a romantic or intimate nature with the victim, as determined by the length of the relationship, the type of the relationship, and the frequency of interaction between the persons involved in the relationship.

-- The length of the relationship

-- The type of relationship

-- The frequency of interaction between the persons involved in the relationship

-VAWA defines sexual assault as "any nonconsensual sexual act proscribed by federal, tribal, or state law, including when the victim lacks capacity to consent" (42 U.S.C.
-13925(a)).
+Sexual assault means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.

-VAWA defines stalking as engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress.
+Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

+- (1) Fear for the person's individual safety or the safety of others; or - (2) Suffer substantial emotional distress.